 Love against all odds: celebrating the Season of Creation

-Loving earth: Fairy lantern (Chalocortus albus) along the Independence Trail in Rough and Ready, California by Betsey CrawfordThe dying down of the zest for life is the greatest danger to the whole human venture and to the whole venture of the planet.
+The dying down of the zest for life is the greatest danger to the whole human venture and to the whole venture of the planet.

 ~Thomas Berry~

-This is my fourth celebration of the September-long Season of Creation, and a year when keeping zest alive and well is profoundly challenging.
+This is my fourth celebration of the September-long Season of Creation, and a year when keeping zest alive is profoundly challenging.
 Yet I agree with Thomas Berry: losing it is our greatest danger.
 When it’s hardest to muster, we need it the most.
 It will heal the world as it carries us through the decisions, tasks, and changes to come.
-Zest is loving the earth we emerged from, loving our fellow creatures, loving the green world, the rocks and soil underneath us, the mountains above us.
-Loving the rain, the clouds, the wind.
-Loving trees, grasses, flowers.

 A love that recognizes the limits that time and urgency place on us.
 Recognizes how hard the changes will be for so many, likely including ourselves.
-A love fierce and gentle at the same time, to energize us through the challenges, to reach out to hearts that need it, to power us with strength and joy.
+A love fierce and gentle at the same time.
+To energize us through the challenges, to reach out to hearts that need it.
+To power us with strength and joy.

-My first two celebrations paired photos with quotes from Pope Francis’s encyclical Laudato Si, one of the most important and comprehensive environmental statements of our time.
+My first two celebrations paired photos with quotes from Pope Francis’s encyclical Laudato Si.
+It is one of the most important and comprehensive environmental statements of our time.
 In it, he covers everything from treaties between nations to family dinners.
 He says the need to change from our current course is the moral challenge of our time.
 The whole rests on the belief that all livings beings and natural forms have dignity and worth beyond their use to humanity.

 The third celebration widened to religious leaders from many traditions.
 This time I am turning to poets, philosophers, scientists, activists, though starting with one of my favorite quotes from Laudato Si